Pythack/permscan/README.md

 # permscan

-A linux and macOS binary to filter files and directories based on permission criteria
+A linux and macOS binary to filter file system items based on permission criteria

 ## `permscan --help` output